Foundation Models in Generative AI: What They Are & How to Choose the Right One

 6. Cost and Compute Requirements

 If you want to run large-scale foundational AI models, then it will require substantial computational resources.
-Models such as GPT-4, Claude, and PaLM need access to high-end GPUs (like A100 or H100) or TPU clusters for efficient processing.
+Deep learning models such as GPT-4, Claude, and PaLM need access to high-end GPUs (like A100 or H100) or TPU clusters for efficient processing.
 This requirement can lead to significant operational costs, especially when scaling up for extensive applications.

 7. Governance